MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/test-signing.md

     ![screen shot showing the toaster device in the device manager](images/tutorialtoasterpackageindevicemgr.png)

-3. To open the driver's Properties dialog box, select and hold (or right-click) Toaster Package Sample Toaster and select Properties
+3. To open the driver's Properties dialog box, double-click Toaster Package Sample Toaster and select Properties
 4. To confirm that Toaster is working properly, on the General tab, check the Device status box

-Device Manger can be used to uninstall the device and the driver from the Properties dialog box.
+Device Manager can be used to uninstall the device and the driver from the Properties dialog box.

 **How to Troubleshoot Test-Signed Drivers**